ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/stale-indexes.markdown

 Another option is to use [`WaitForNonStaleResultsAsOfLastWrite`](../client-api/session/querying/how-to-customize-query#waitfornonstaleresultsasoflastwrite), which does exactly what it says, namely, it tracks the last write by the application, and uses that as the cutoff point.
 You might find it useful if you are working on the machines where clock synchronization might be an issue, since `WaitForNonStaleResultsAsOfLastWrite` doesn't use the machine time, but etag values for the writes.
 The time-out can apply as well.

 The default time-out value is 15 seconds.

+{DANGER: Warning}
+Using `WaitForNonStaleResultsAsOf` with `DateTime.Now` will cause the loss of caching capability for the same reason as `WaitForNonStaleResultsAsOfNow` (unless you saving the Date to later use).
+{DANGER/}

 {INFO:Convention}
 You can also setup the document store to always wait for the last write, like this: